RobertHenschel/ResearchDesktop/DesktopCustomizations/README.md

 <img src="https://github.com/RobertHenschel/ResearchDesktop/blob/main/DesktopCustomizations/InteractiveJob/interactiveJob.gif" width="75%">

+All scripts and icons to implement this functionality are available in the [InteractiveJob directory](./InteractiveJob/README.md) in this repository.
+This page also contains a guide how to implement this functionality in your cluster.
+One tool to push configuration out to all users is to use the [Desktop Customer](https://www.cendio.com/resources/docs/tag/tldc.html) that ships with ThinLinc.
+A guide how to use the Desktop Customizer is available in the [ThinLinc Community](https://community.thinlinc.com/t/how-can-i-customise-the-desktop-environment-within-a-thinlinc-session/717).

 ## ThinDrive / Shared Folder
 Icon that either opens the shared folder or displays a message that the shared folder is not mounted and points to the documentation.